tiendoan246/text-array-process/README.md

-# The word search

-This is a home assignment used during the recruitment process at Lumera.
-This version is specific to Kotlin developers.
-Your task is to implement a command line tool for lookups of words in a word dictionary file.

 ## Searching for matching words

 The words search tool searches the file *wordlist.txt* for words matching a word query.
 The "word query" consist of one